A model for configuration spaces of points: Cohomology of the CFM (co)operad

 where $\omega_i^*$ is dual to $\omega_i$ under the pairing on $H^\bullet(M)$.
 This implies in particular that $\Phi$ is injective when restricted to $ H^\bullet(M)^{\otimes n}[nD] \otimes \La^{D-1}\Lie(1)\otimes \dots \otimes \La^{D-1}\Lie(1)$.

 The same idea can be adapted for the case of arbitrary $i_j$.
-The image of the elements of $\sBG_{H(M)}$ might be very complicated, but to conclude injectivity it is enough to see that the components on a ``disconnected enough" subspace are different and due to Lemma \ref{lem: morphism of L infty modules} these components are just given by insertion of graphs representing Lie words.
+The image of the elements of $\sBG_{H(M)}$ might be very complicated, but to conclude injectivity it is enough to see that the components on a ``disconnected enough" subspace are different and by compatibility with the $L_\infty$ action these components are just given by insertion of graphs representing $L_\infty$ words.

 Let $p\subset 2^{\{1,\dots,n\}}$ denote a partition of the numbers $1,\dots,n$.
 To every such $p$ we can associate a subspace $V_p \subset \Graphs_M(n)$ spanned by graphs with no internal vertices and such that the vertices labeled by $a$ and $b$ are on the same connected component if and only if $a$ and $b$ are in the same element of the partition $p$.